 You look into the rear-view window to back out of your parking space and you notice a piece of paper, some sort of advertisement stuck to your rear window.
 So, you shift into PARK, unlock your doors and jump out of your vehicle to remove that paper (or whatever it is) that is obstructing your view... when you reach the back of your car, that is when the car-jackers jump out of no where ... jump into your car and take off -- your engine was running, your purse is in the car, and they practically mow you down as they speed off in your car.

 BE AWARE OF THIS NEW SCHEME

 Just drive away and remove the paper that is stuck to your window later and be thankful that your read this email and that you forwarded it to your friends.

-Analysis: It's plausible, could happen, and for all we know has happened, but despite the fact that this viral warning has been circulating non-stop since 2004, I have yet to find even one published report confirming that incidents of this kind have actually taken place.
+Analysis: It's plausible, could happen, and for all we know has happened -- but despite the fact that this viral warning has been in non-stop circulation since February 2004, I have yet to find even one published report confirming that incidents of this kind have actually taken place.

 Police do warn drivers to be wary of strangers approaching with flyers, asking for directions, or using other pretexts to get close to a vehicle, but judging from the available data a typical carjacker is much more likely to flash a weapon and attempt to force you out of your car than to try to trick you into exiting of your own accord.

 So, while it's prudent to take stock of this warning and keep it in mind as one method a carjacker might use to separate drivers from their vehicles, it's equally prudent to note that, like most viral warnings of its kind, its claims are unsubstantiated.